skdelphix/maskdocs/docs/Preparing_Data/Preparing_SQL_Server_Database_For_Profiling_and_Masking.md

 table, if there is a specific column that would find the row to update faster than the current PK/FK.

-## Creating a Masking User and Privileges:
+## Creating a Masking User and Privileges

 It is highly recommended to create a database user, and possibly a role, for use by the Masking Engine.
-This user should not be created in production but should be created in non-Production.
+This user should be created in a non-Production environment and not in your production environment.
 The following permissions are needed:

  - db_datareader